koitsu/tcecosystem-guide/content/thorchain/loan-status.md

 If you're closing a loan and want to check the status of your collateral being returned to you:

-1. Use one of the above two sites and ensure you have either a) no open loan, or b) a loan credit
+1. Use one of the above two sites and ensure you have either a) no remaining debt, or b) a loan credit
 1. Follow the [Tracking a withdrawal](../thorswap/tracking-a-withdrawal.md) procedure

 If your debt has been mostly paid off, but shows small remainder left (ex. less than US$1.00), refer to the